 Basic car maintenance saves you money and helps reduce the risk of a breakdown.
-You only need to spend a few minutes each week to do these checks.

 Basic safety checks

-- Check that glass surfaces (including the mirrors) are clean and free from chips, cracks and scratches.
+- Check that glass surfaces (including the mirrors) are clean and free from chips, cracks, and scratches.

 - Check that the windscreen wipers and washers operate efficiently.

 - Test the handbrake to ensure it 'holds' the car on steep hills.